Ojārs Grīnbergs

 Ojārs Grīnbergs (19 November 1942 – 22 April 2016) was a Soviet and Latvian singer.

 Biography

 Ojārs Grīnbergs was born on 19 November 1942 in Riga.

 Since 1961, he was a soloist with various ensembles in Riga.
-During his military service in the Soviet Army, he was the founder and lead singer of vocal and instrumental ensemble Zvyozdochka, which became the winner of competition of "Liepaja Amber".
-He was a member of the Riga variety orchestra (1966-1974).
+During his military service in the Soviet Army, he was the founder and lead singer of the vocal and instrumental ensemble Zvyozdochka, which became the winner of the competition of "Liepaja Amber".
+He was a member of the Riga variety orchestra (1966–1974).

-Since 1973, he sang in a duet with Margarita Vilcāne, both performers were soloists pop ensemble Latvian State Philharmonic, who bore the title of 1979 Tip Top.
+Since 1973, he sang in a duet with Margarita Vilcāne, both performers were soloists in the pop ensemble Latvian State Philharmonic, who bore the title of 1979 Tip Top.